 For your own safety and the safety of others, the instructor may stop you from riding during the course.
 If you’re stopped from riding, the instructor will advise you of the best way to proceed with your training.

 Plan to arrive at the course location at least 20 minutes before the scheduled start time.
 If you arrive after the course has started, you will not be allowed to join the course.
-Course fees are not refundable in this situation.

 You need to bring: